-Although a WII Marine may not meet WWR assignment criteria, that does not mean he or she will not require specialized support to ensure their successful recovery.
-Many Marines who are able to remain with their unit, receiving specialized support from the command, may benefit from the assignment of a RCC.
+Although a recovering service member may not meet WWR assignment criteria, that does not mean he or she will not require specialized support to ensure their successful recovery.
+Many RSMs who are able to remain with their unit, receiving specialized support from the command, may benefit from the assignment of a RCC.